image 1299-1

 Snapmint is India’s leading 0% EMI payment option.
 It is a growth partner for brands, helping them offer no-cost and low-cost EMI and pay-later options to their customers.

 Snapmint improves your payment transaction rate by giving customers a smoother, faster, and more reliable way to complete their purchase using EMI on UPI.
-Because it doesn’t rely on long card authentication steps or bank redirects, payments go through more easily, resulting in fewer failures and higher completion rates.
 This simplifies the checkout experience and reduces the chances of customers dropping off during payment.

 Group 1597882553 (1)